Find out how to use cURL with Proxy

 $ curl 'https://www.webscrapingapi.com/'

 Congratulations, you made your first request using cURL.
 This simple command requests information from the server just like a traditional browser does and returns the HTML of the page.
-Not every website will give you back HTML, there are endpoints which send back data as a JSON object.
+Not every website will give you back HTML, there are endpoints that send back data as a JSON object.
 Take this example:

 $ curl 'https://jsonplaceholder.typicode.com/todos/3'